Kristina01111000/Drws_site/README.md

 	- try for 8 questions each

 look at emails for edits to site

-- scorecard how/why -> make page for longer activities, link to it on shorter page, + menu
-- join here
 - gh shortlist
 - gh anchors
 - routines doc